Venice in a Minor Key

 What is striking is that In Minor Keys has not been drowned out by the noise.

-Within this register, Philip Aguirre y Otegui’s contribution feels both at home and quietly singular.
-The Antwerp-based artist carries in his biography the kind of material his work has spent decades refusing to dramatise: a mother’s family persecuted in wartime Europe, a father who fled the Spanish Civil War.
-Gaalgui Shelter, his monumental installation at the Arsenale, draws its form from the painted wooden hulls of the Senegalese fishing boats that have carried so many migrants on clandestine crossings toward the Canary Islands.
+Within this register, Philip Aguirre y Otegui's contribution feels both at home and quietly singular.
+The Antwerp-based artist carries in his biography the kind of material his work has spent decades refusing to dramatise: a mother's family persecuted in wartime Europe, a father who fled the Spanish Civil War.
+Gaalgui Shelter (2026), his monumental installation at the Arsenale, draws its form from the painted wooden hulls of the Senegalese fishing boats that have carried so many migrants on clandestine crossings toward the Canary Islands.
 He has rendered the gaalgui as architecture, a hiding place, a lookout, a lighthouse, washed in the same sky-blue pigment as the originals.
-The work doesn’t shout about migration; it builds a structure inside which you think about it.
+The project traces back to a larger gaalgui sculpture he first developed in 2008 with Kouoh's support, which lends this encounter an additional, quietly mournful resonance.
+The work doesn't shout about migration; it builds a structure inside which you think about it.
 That is his characteristic mode, and it earns the slowness Kouoh asked for.
 Worth disclosing: an upcoming Guilloche Group project will include a work by Aguirre y Otegui, which gave this encounter an extra layer of meaning, though the work would have held regardless.

 The pavilions tell their own version of this story, often with more friction.
-Florentina Holzinger’s Seaworld Venice, curated by Nora-Swantje Almes, has been the week’s most discussed and most viscerally demanding work.
-Holzinger has converted the Austrian pavilion into a sealed ecological circuit: visitors urinate into two on-site toilets; the liquid is filtered and pumped into a large aquarium tank where performers float for hours, breathing through scuba equipment.
+Florentina Holzinger's Seaworld Venice, in the Austrian pavilion, has been the week's most discussed and most viscerally demanding work.
+Holzinger has converted the pavilion into a sealed ecological circuit: visitors urinate into two on-site toilets; the liquid is filtered and pumped into a large aquarium tank where performers float for hours at a time, breathing through scuba equipment.
 A side room churns with brown wastewater.
 To participate is to enter the system literally, to give something of your body to the work in order to see it.

 The first time I stood in the queue I read it as provocation.
 The second time, after using the toilet myself and watching a performer drift past the glass, it read differently.
 The discomfort matters less than the intimacy.
 You become a small contributor to someone else's slow breathing.